rodolfoamancio/LAMC/README.md

 > “Ludwig Boltzmann, who spent much of his life studying statistical mechanics, died in 1906, by his own hand.
 Paul Ehrenfest, carrying on the work, died similarly in 1933.
 Now it is our turn to study statistical mechanics.” - D.L.
 Goodstein, States of Matter (1975).

+## Objective

+The program implemented here utilizes Configurational Bias Monte Carlo for simulating linear alkanes in different ensembles: NVT, NPT and $\mu$VT.
+Confinement evaluated using an implicit potential (Steele 10-4-3) and perturbation terms can be calculated.
+Simulation potentials are: Hard-sphere and Mie.

 ## Structure
 This code is divided into folders:
 1. `src`: source code files, main components for running the program, implementation of Monte Carlo algorithms as well as properties calculations and input/output routines;